gzx0321/gzx0321.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at Boston University, with research interests in macroeconomic, monetary economics and financial economics.
 My current research focuses on firm dynamics with aggregate changes.

-You can find my CV here [Zixing's Curriculum Vitae](.../assets/resume academia.pdf)
+  You can find my CV here [Zixing's CV](.../assets/Resume Academia.pdf)